 Prototyping in binder jetting for the first time can sometimes produce parts with unexpected results because of known shrinkage or potential warping during the furnace stage.
 This guide offers important instructions to help mitigate these outcomes.

-Upload your files now to get a quote from Xometry's exclusive binder jetting partner ExOne.
+Upload your CAD file now to get a binder jetting quote.